Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Substance Abuse Counselor Degree Options in Wisconsin

-Wisconsin’s colleges and universities are well aware of the state’s licensing requirements for becoming a Substance Abuse Counselor (SAC), with 11 on the DSPS list of approved education providers for SAC-in-Training and full SAC licensure.
+Wisconsin’s colleges and universities are well aware of the state’s licensing requirements for becoming a Substance Abuse Counselor (SAC).
+At least 14 institutions are on the DSPS list of approved education providers for SAC-in-Training and full SAC licensure.

 Blackhawk Technical College